 - Retrieve the .eml source file from the Webmail.

-Send the source .eml file to the Kerio Connect Support for further investigation.
+Send the source .eml file to Kerio Connect Support for further investigation.

-Once Support confirms the email was whitelisted by the Bitdefender team, re-enable BlockMalware or BlockPhishing variables (set them to 1) in mailserver.cfg.
+Once Support confirms the email was whitelisted by the Bitdefender team, re-enable BlockMalware or BlockPhishing variables (set them to 1) in the mailserver.cfg file.
 The email is no longer detected as Malware or Phishing spam.